 Some people associate God with Might and limitless Power.
-One Pastor said, ‘we don’t need a God of Love, we need a God to be feared!’ #SayWhat?
+I heard one Pastor say, ‘we don’t need a God of Love, we need a God to be feared.’ #Wt?

 Day 13 in the “Wild Kids, Wild God- 31 Days Looking into God’s Heart”.

 Four years ago we moved into our current home and it was the first time we had a garden.
 Some may find it small, but it’s a treasure to us and I’ve learned a lot from the plants, especially my Grapevine.